 The state does not plan to make any adjustments to the use of the discretionary funds.
 The State's use of discretionary funds includes: Assistance to the State's Community Action Association, new and innovative projects assisting people in poverty.
-If there is remaining discretionary funds after the fiscal year end, the funds are distributed to the State's seven eligible entities based on the same allocation formula for the non-discretionary portion of the CSBG allocation.
+If there is remaining discretionary funds after the fiscal year end, the funds are distributed to the State's seven eligible entities based on the same poverty-based allocation method for the non-discretionary portion of the CSBG allocation without a base allocation.
 This method of distribution has worked well for many, many years.
 We have not received any feedback on this method and do not foresee a need for any adjustments.